Global business groups warn India over new tax plan

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-India's reputation among global investors has taken a beating over the past year as the government has lurched from crisis to crisis, including a botched attempt to allow foreign supermarkets into the country and a long-running stand-off with South Korea's POSCO over a $12 billion steel plant.
+India's reputation among global investors has taken a beating over the past year as the government has lurched from crisis to crisis, including a botched attempt to allow foreign supermarkets into the country and a long-running stand-off with South Korea's POSCO (005490.KS) over a $12 billion (7 billion pounds) steel plant.

 Sluggish investment is partly to blame for slowing growth in Asia's third-largest economy, which grew an annual 6.1 percent in the December quarter, the weakest in nearly three years.